paulikeloa/AWSWordPressWorkshop/README.md

 <p>

 10. Log into the instance

-Connect to server using SSH using your preferred SSH client.
+Connect to server using the public IP address with your preferred SSH client.
 You will use the keypair file that you selected or created when you launched the instance.
+Depending on your SSH client, you might encounter a warning about permissions on the keypair file.

 ![Bitnami Console](img/BitnamiLogin.png)